 Heel Hold: I have felt some boots like K2 lock in the heel a little better but this is really good.
 Salomon boots have a unique contour inside that really focuses on keeping your heel in place and the Focus BOA locks it in.

 Footprint: Much better improvement.
-Before it looked like the Salomon boots were a full size or bigger than the Salomon F-Series boots like the F 3.0 and 4.0.
+Before it looked like the Salomon boots were full size or bigger than the Salomon F-Series boots like the F 3.0 and 4.0.
 Now it looks more like 1/2 size bigger than the F-Series boots.
-Really good improvement this year.
-Also you still can take your liner out where you can’t with the F-Series boot.
+The really good improvement this year.
+Also, you still can take your liner out where you can’t with the F-Series boot.

 2014 Salomon Synapse Review